Acromatic/rdr2-online-ahk/README.md

 Introduction: Everthing in this script can be modified to your needs.
 BUT BE CAREFUL!
 The Player Menu, Escape Menu, and Tab Menu have different delay times due to various reasons, so be sure to remember this if you are going to change the delay settings.
-Everything is dialed in so the macroâ€™s are executed as fast and reliable as posible, maybe even faster than you will be able to do manually.
+Everything is dialed in so the macroÃ¢â‚¬â„¢s are executed as fast and reliable as posible, maybe even faster than you will be able to do manually.
 (Delays are measured in milliseconds) (1000 milliseconds in 1 second)